mfunyu/malloc/.github/README.md

   ```
 - compare
   - result cannot be compared with original version if this message is shown
-    >\> executable 'expected' cannot be created for this test
+    >\> executable 'original' cannot be created for this test

-  - the same test can be run with original malloc by `./expected` if this message is shown
+  - the same test can be run with original malloc by `./original` if this message is shown
-    >\> executable 'expected' created for compareson
+    >\> executable 'original' created for compareson
     run
     ```
-    ./expected
+    ./original
     ```

 ### basic tests